nand0p/nomadic/README.md

    3. Security and Acceptance post-deployment test stages

-### Pilgrim Deployment
+### Warship Pipeline Deployment

-To deploy Nomadic Pilgrim pipelines, use the `pilgrims` directory as a template for your pilgrim application directory.
+To deploy Nomadic Warship pipelines, use the `warships` directory as a template for your warship application directory.
 There should be a unique directory per application.
 You will need to configure this template for your specific application.
 Once configured, execute `terraform init` and `terraform apply` in this directory.
 This will create the CodePipeline pipeline, and the EFS and ELB resources required for your application.
-The pipeline will deploy and/or update the pilgrim application by updating the Nomad job.
+The pipeline will deploy and/or update the warship application via the Nomad API.

-As each pilgrim is just a collection of Terraform resources, advanced users can use Terraform Remote State to manage Nomadic Pilgrims, as opposed to maintaining an application deployment directory.
+As each Warship is just a collection of Terraform resources, advanced users can use Terraform Remote State to manage Nomadic Warships, as opposed to maintaining an application deployment directory.

 ### Pre-deployment Configuration

 The following AWS SSM Parameter Store keys must be set before executing Nomadic deployment:
 1. `consul_encryption_key` This key is read by all consul nodes and is needed for Consul cluster quorum.
-2. `nomadic_ssh_key` This key is used for intercluster communications, and also for Pilgrim pipelines to execute application changes.
+2. `nomadic_ssh_key` This key is used for inter-cluster communications, and also for Warship pipelines to execute application changes.

 Additionally, care must be taken to ensure variables in `terraform.tfvars` are set properly, according to user environment.
 By default, each Nomadic cluster node will be deployed in a separate subnet and availability zone.
-Users can deploy into existing VPCs/Subnets by specifying values here.
+Users can deploy into existing VPCs/Subnets by specifying values.
+VPC and subnet resources are created new by default.

 ### Nomadic Support